1968 Thule Air Base B-52 crash: Project Crested Ice

 The underwater search was beset by technical problems and eventually abandoned.
 Diagrams and notes included in the declassified documents make clear it was not possible to search the entire area where crash debris had spread.
 Four bomb reservoirs, one nearly intact secondary, and parts equaling two secondaries were recovered on the sea ice; parts equaling one secondary were not accounted for.
 The search also revealed a weapon cable fairing, polar cap, and a one-foot by three-foot section of a warhead's ballistic case.

-The United States Air Force monitored airborne contamination through nasal swabs of onsite personnel.
-Of the 9,837 nasal swabs taken, 335 samples had detectable levels of alpha particle activity, although none were above acceptable levels.
+The USAF monitored airborne contamination through nasal swabs of onsite personnel.
+Of the 9,837 nasal swabs taken, 335 samples had detectable levels of alpha particle activity, although none exceeded acceptable levels.
 Urinalysis was also performed but none of the 756 samples displayed any detectable level of plutonium.